Kornweiss-Medical-LLC/KMLLC/docs/blogpost_fha_case_study.md

-# A Case of Amenorrhea in a Female Crossfit Athlete Successfully Treated with Non-Pharmacologic Interventions
+# A Case of Amenorrhea in a Female Recreational Athlete Successfully Treated with Non-Pharmacologic Interventions

-What follows is a real clinical case of a young female athlete who lost her menstrual period after several years of intense exercise and caloric restriction, and who then regained normal menses after enacting corrective measures.
+What follows is a real clinical case of a female athlete who lost her menstrual period after several years of intense exercise and caloric restriction, and who then regained normal menses after enacting corrective measures.
 I have taken care to remove details which might make it possible to identify the patient.
 However, the patient did grant me permission to share this case with any detail that I thought might provide benefit to the reader, including her actual lab values and clinical history.
 Her hope, and mine, is that the presentation of this case might help add context for anyone going through a similar process.
+Please understand that this article is not medical advice and that this patient's case may not be applicable to your own.
+See the bottom of the page for a full disclaimer.

 ## Background